 HVAC service manager, $71,176 average salary

-- Florida: Hurricanes, education and healthcare locations.
+- Florida: Hurricanes, school and healthcare buildings.

-- California: Wildfires, transportation, energy and utility upgrades.
+- California: Wildfires, transportation, energy and utility updates.

-- Texas: Hurricanes, energy, utility and other infrastructure projects.
+- Texas: Hurricanes, energy, utility and other infrastructure updates.

 - New York: Residential and infrastructure upgrades.